8307084692

 Who performs pediatric speech therapy?

-A pediatric speech language pathologist (SLP) is a highly trained healthcare professional with a specialty in pediatrics and child development.
-They require a Master's Degree in Speech Therapy from a university, are nationally certified and state-licensed and report to a credentialing board.
-Pediatric speech therapists can work in hospitals, homes, clinics, rehabilitation centers, schools and work with people of all ages.
+A pediatric speech-language pathologist (SLP) is a highly trained healthcare professional specializing in pediatrics and child development.
+They hold a master’s degree in Speech Therapy, are nationally certified and state-licensed, and report to a credentialing board.
+Pediatric speech therapists work in hospitals, homes, clinics, rehabilitation centers, schools, and with individuals of all ages.

-The ST profession also encompasses Speech Language Pathologist Assistants (SLPAs) who operate under an STs evaluation and goals and are supervised by a speech therapist.
-SLPA’s complete a bachelor's degree from an accredited program and are also licensed and report to a credentialing board.
+The profession also includes Speech-Language Pathology Assistants (SLPAs), who work under an SLP’s evaluation and goals and are supervised by a licensed speech therapist.
+SLPAs complete a bachelor’s degree from an accredited program, are licensed, and report to a credentialing board.

-All STs and SLPAs are required to continually take educational courses to keep up with effective interventions and relevant advancement of research.
+All SLPs and SLPAs are required to continually complete educational courses to stay current with effective interventions and advances in research.

 What does an ST evaluation look like?

 The first visit is an evaluation.
-During this session, your child’s therapist will use a scored assessment that reviews your child’s skills compared to average skills at their age.
+During this session, your child’s therapist will use a scored assessment to review your child’s skills compared to typical age-related expectations.

-The ST will then observe your child’s behavior and communication skills as they play within the clinic.
-Examples of what the speech therapist and your child might do during this first speech therapy visit include:
+The SLP will also observe your child’s behavior and communication skills as they play within the clinic.
+Examples of activities during this first speech therapy visit may include:

 • Play